memgraph/documentation/README.md

 To preview your changes as you edit the files, you can run a local development server that will serve your website and reflect the latest changes.

-First instal `node` and `pnpm`.
-After that clone this repository:
+First install `node` and `pnpm`.
+After that, clone this repository:

 ```
 git clone https://github.com/memgraph/documentation.git
 ```

-Change the working directory to the one of the cloned repotitory and install the dependencies:
+Change the working directory to the one of the cloned repository and install the dependencies:

 ```bash
 pnpm i
 ```

-Now you can start the server:
+Now, you can start the server:

 ```bash
 pnpm dev